 NOTE 10.
 FHLB AND OTHER BORROWINGS

-Short-term FHLB borrowings: As of September 30, 2020, the Company had $10.0 million of short-term FHLB borrowings, with an average interest rate of 0.70%.
-All short-term FHLB borrowings outstanding at September 30, 2020 had fixed interest rates.
-As of December 31, 2019, the Company had no short term borrowings.
+Short-term FHLB borrowings: At March 31, 2021, the Company had no short-term FHLB borrowings.
+As of December 31, 2020, the Company had $10 million of short term FHLB borrowings with an average interest rate of 0.70%.
+All short-term FHLB borrowings outstanding at December 31, 2020 had fixed interest rates.

 Long-term FHLB borrowings:

 Long-term borrowings from the FHLB outstanding for the periods presented are as follows:

 For the three months ended March 31, 2021 and the year ended December 31, 2020, the Company maintained long-term borrowings with the FHLB averaging $60.9 million and $65.0 million, respectively, with an average cost of approximately 2.29%.
 Substantially all long-term FHLB borrowings outstanding at March 31, 2021 and December 31, 2020 had fixed interest rates.
 At both March 31, 2021 and December 31, 2020, $16 million of FHLB borrowings outstanding were callable.